Motor Board API

 # Set channel 1 at 25% power for 2.5 seconds:

-robot.sleep(2.5) # wait for 2.5 seconds
+utils.sleep(2.5) # wait for 2.5 seconds

 Since each output channel can be controlled separately, you can control several motors at once.